 The first new model was the 1950 Fiat 1400/1900 series, engineered along conventional lines with a front engine, rear drive layout, a car which gave Italian taxi-drivers something modern to ply for fares in.
-Giacosa’s design team really got going in the next few years, following the 1400/1900 with a reduced-scale version, the incredibly long-lived 1100, introduced in 1953 and which was still in production in India in 2000.
+Giacosa’s design team really got going in the next few years, following the 1400/1900 with a reduced-scale alternative, the incredibly long-lived 1100, introduced in 1953 and which was still in production in India in 2000.

 The 1100 was soon followed by another very long-lived and hugely successful design, the technically advanced rear-engined Fiat 600, which was accompanied from 1957 on by the immortal Topolino replacement, the Nuova Cinquecento – the Fiat 500 – which provided scooter-riding Italians with their first affordable proper car.
 The Cinquecento lasted until 1975, with close to 3.8 million being made.

-A veritable torrent of new Fiat models arrived in the 1960s and 1970s: the six-cylinder 1800/2100/2300 “finned Fiats”, a new conventional 1100/1300 model, the Ghia 2300 Coupé, based on the 2300 six platform, the rear-engined 850 (derived from the 600), the conventional but superbly engineered (by Montabone) Fiat 124, with new single OHC and 2OHC engines by Lampredi, and the 124-derived 124 Sport Spider and Sport Coupés.
-These were followed by Fiat’s first foray in FWD, disguised as the Autobianchi Primula in case it all went horribly wrong.
+A veritable torrent of new Fiat models arrived from the late 1950s to the 1970s: the six-cylinder 1800/2100/2300 “finned Fiats”, a new conventional 1300/1500 model, the Ghia 2300 Coupé, based on the 2300 six platform, the rear-engined 850 (derived from the 600), the conventional but superbly engineered (by Montabone) Fiat 124, with new OHV and 2OHC engines by Lampredi, and the 124-derived 124 Sport Spider and Sport Coupés.
+These were preceded by Fiat’s first foray in FWD, disguised as the Autobianchi Primula in case it all went horribly wrong.